PDF File Security

 At the basic level, you could use a product like Adobe Acrobat.
 However, it is wise to remember that there are freely available Internet tools that can remove the copy controls you have applied in seconds.
 This is also true of other secure PDF products that use passwords or plugins to Adobe Acrobat.

-If you are serious about protecting your documents, then you will probably want to purchase a PDF file security product that is not password-based – read PDF password protection to see why – and uses US Government strength encryption.
+If you are serious about protecting your documents, then you will probably want to purchase a PDF file security product that is not password-based – read PDF password protection to see why – and uses US government-strength encryption.

 Download PDF file security software that uses US Government strength encryption, digital rights management controls, and does not use either passwords or plug-ins to secure your PDF documents.